Fitzmaurice Voicework ®

 Voice work based on the Fitzmaurice technique can also include, depending on the needs, breathing training, the resonators, Speech, dialects, text, song and voice in movement.
 While the training It is specific, it is compatible with other techniques.
 Fitzmaurice explores the dynamics between body, breathing, voice, imagination, language and presence.
 Encourage the vibrant voices to communicate intention and emotion without excessive effort.
 The Technique unites the physical experience with mental attention.

-Destructuring (disrupting, the first phase, promoting the body awareness, free and spontaneous breathing, and theexpressiveness of the voice by Tremorwork (tremors), various body positions that cause muscle tremors without tension.
+Destructuring (disrupting, the first phase, promoting the body awareness, the free and spontaneous breathing, and theexpressiveness of the voice by Tremorwork (tremors), various body positions that cause muscle tremors without tension.

 Restructuring (restructuring), the second phase, encourages the economy of the effort as we speak or act, using the focus line by Catherine Fitzmaurice.
 The result is a wide recording of the voice without tensions.